WARNING: Spoilers for Star Wars: Episode I - The Phantom Menace

-This piece accompanies an episode of Brett's Flix available on our YouTube channel.
+This piece accompanies the first episode of Brett's Flix available on our YouTube channel here.

 The name “Star Wars” brings many things with it: adventure, excitement, childhood, lightsabers, etc. The original trilogy is obviously extremely important to the history of cinema and pop culture in general.
 But the prequels were met with very mixed reviews.
 Even more polarizing than the newest set of films.
 So, let’s take a look.
 Has time been kind to the first film in the prequel saga?